 Show navigation

-With AIR³, the main arrow that indicates the direction of the target is included on every page.
-To avoid creating confusion with other information on the map, navigation is set to “Do not use” on the XC Map widget.
+With AIR³, the main arrow indicating the direction of the target is included on every page.
+To avoid confusion with other map information, navigation is set to “Do not use” on the XC Map widget by default.

 Show lastest thermals